For coding agents

 pnpm --filter todo-app dev

 For a fuller picture of how the pieces fit together in a real app, read packages/woof-app.
 It uses CRDT-backed live chat, user-scoped history rows for room restore, child rows with per-user metadata, and role-aware UI — the patterns you'll reach for once basic reads and writes are working.
+Try it live.

 pnpm --filter woof-app dev